PattersonWeedLab/IWGC_annotation_pipeline/README.md

 * Genome, collapsed cDNA from Cupcake, repeat libraries from RepeatModeler, and a protein FASTA from a close relative species are fed into [MAKER](https://github.com/Yandell-Lab/maker).

 ### 5. Merge and Cleanup
-* Genes that produced proteins under 27 amino acids long were removed from further annotation with only the longest proteins from each gene and unique untranslated regions (UTRs) used for functional annotation.
+* Genes that produce proteins under 27 amino acids long are removed from further annotation with only the longest proteins from each gene and unique untranslated regions (UTRs) used for functional annotation.

 ## Summary of Functional Annotation